imgag/ClinCNV/README.md

 chr   start   end     Sam1     Sam2
 chr1    11166636        11166864        2374.32 1224.54
 ```
-Please be sure that you do not round your coverage of shallow-sequenced samples too much (e.g., the average coverage of the region is 0.0005, and you round it to 0.00).

 *Note1:* you may create such files for your samples separately and use the mergeFilesFromFolder.R script to merge them together.